 Deadline: List of eligible activities to be finalized and approved no later than June 1, 2022.

 Additional items for consideration: Please see Appendix 2 for more details.

+This recommendation needs to be coordinated with Compensation Recommendation #5 and/or the work of the other mini teams.

-Compensation Recommendation #3: CPUC staff to determine the feasibility and availability of using funds allocated for energy efficiency (EE) purposes to compensate CBOs and under-resourced organizations for their participation in CAEECC meetings and activities.
+Compensation Recommendation #3: CPUC staff to determine the feasibility and availability of using funds allocated for energy efficiency (EE) purposes to compensate eligible individual climate or environmental justice leaders, CBOs and under-resourced organizations located in and/or serving Environmental and Social Justice (ESJ) Communities, or others deemed eligible, for their participation in CAEECC meetings and activities.

 The second option (to be pursued simultaneously by an existing or future WG) is to explore possible funding from one or more third-party philanthropic entities that do not have a conflict of interest in CPUC EE Proceedings.